Help a family with disabilities to maintain a 5 acre homestead in Savannah, GA and improve a tiny farm on a bridgeless Island.

 Anytime two strangers interact, there is an opportunity for cultural exchange.
 Here in Savannah we provide history and culture of the English and Spanish settlement of SE coastal USA, and Georgia's pirate past.
 We also offer hands on experience in the US efforts to develop sustainable agriculture and living.
 We will tell you stories of our travels and lives and hope you will do the same.
 My husband is diagnosed with Aspergers Syndrome and has a progressive neurological disorder and hearing loss, so we do things quite differently here.
 I am happy to answer questions about how different and difficult it is to live in this way.

 We have hired a landscape architect to do a sustainable design for our five acres, and a local architect to design our new heated water therapy room.
-The design phase has begun, and we may be in the construction phase of the water therapy house by the time summer arrives.
+The design phase has begun, and we may be in the construction phase of the water therapy house by the time August arrives.
 It has been a slow process of transforming our home into something sustainable and self supporting.

 English and Japanese